Last Updated on May 15, 2020

 - Professional history like the use of computers, reading, etc.

 - Sleeping habits and postures

-Patient is examined to know any tender points, any tautness of structures, swelling, redness, muscle spasm .
-Neurological examinationis done to know muscle reflexes, muscle power and sensation.
+Neurological examination is done to know muscle reflexes, muscle power and sensation.

 Neurologic examination is critical in evaluating the patient with neck pain, as radicular symptoms and neurologic deficits localize the areas of pathology.
 The pattern of radicular symptoms and the motor, sensory, and reflex deficits localize the nerve root involved.